Visiting Denali National Park and Preserve: The Complete Guide for 2022

 What is the difference between Denali State Park and Denali National Park?

 There is Denali National Park and Preserve and Denali State Park.
 The State Park is located along the southern edge of Denali National Park.
-The State park is underdeveloped and is a popular hiking and backpacking area.
+The State Park is underdeveloped and is a popular hiking and backpacking area.

-Can you see Northern Lights from Denali?
+Can you see the Northern Lights from Denali?

 Yes, you can see the Northern Lights in Denali National Park.
-Nothern light season starts in early September to late April.
+Nothern Light season starts in early September to late April.
 The Northern Lights are only visible once the sun starts to dip below the horizon long enough to get dark.

->>> Learn more about National Park Northern Light Viewing.
+Learn more about National Park Northern Light Viewing.

 Is there cell service in Denali?